ipfabric/docs/docs/System_Administration/increase_disk_space.md

    └─backup--vg-backup     253:0    0   40G  0 lvm  /backup
    ```

-10. Also check the size of the filesystem:
+10. Also, check the size of the filesystem:

    ```shell
    osadmin@ipfabric:~$ df -h /backup